CSCfi/ida2-command-line-tools/README.md

 Account credentials should ideally be defined using [netrc](https://ec.haxx.se/usingcurl-netrc.html).

-You can copy the provided example `netrc` file from the `examples` subdirectory to your home directory as `.ida-config` and edit it accordingly.
+You can copy the provided example `netrc` file from the `templates` subdirectory to your home directory as `.ida-config` and edit it accordingly.
 Be sure to set the permissions of your netrc file securely:

     chmod go-rwx $HOME/.netrc